vpodolyan/recipes/javascript-recipes.md

-### How to loop throught array removing its elements
+### How to loop through array removing its elements

 Simplest way is to iterate an array in reverse to avoid extra index decrement